Children's human rights

 - the right to have their views respected and to have their best interests considered at all times

-- the right to a name and nationality, freedom of expression and access to information concerning them
+- the right to a name and nationality, freedom of expression and access to information about them

 - the right to live in a family environment or alternative care and to have contact with both parents if possible

-- health and welfare rights - including rights for disabled children - the right to health and health care and social security
+- health and welfare rights - including rights for children with disabilities - the right to health and health care and social security

 - the right to education, leisure, culture and the arts